kubernetes/enhancements/keps/sig-network/2593-multiple-cluster-cidrs/README.md

 ### Risks and Mitigations

 - Racing kube-controller-managers.
 If multiples of the controller are running (as in a HA control plane), how do they coordinate?
     -   The controllers will coordinate using the existing kube-controller-manager leader election.

+- API bad usage or misinterpretation.
+This KEPs introduces an API object to configure the NodeIPAM controller that configures the node.Spec.PodCIDRs, so is absolutely necessary for components that want to use this API object to configure the kcm with --cidr-allocator-type=MultiCIDRRangeAllocator and not make any assumptions about the IP ranges specified in the NodeIPAMConfig objects.
+    - Release notes will hightlight this problem and a blog post will be created to explain the technical details and remove any possible ambiguity.

 ## Design Details